pauliusuza/node-v7-async-await-demo/README.md

 While async/await is a great addition, some things like ES6 module support (`import x from 'x'`) and arrow function support in class declaration (`class A { b() => {} }`) are still not supported.

-If you use these features you might still want to keep using Babel transpiler.
+If you use these features you might still want to keep a ES6/ES7 -> ES5 transpiler like Babel.